Los Alcarrizos

 Los Alcarrizos is a municipality (municipio) of the Santo Domingo province in the Dominican Republic.
 Within the municipality there are the following municipal districts (distritos municipales): Palmarejo-Villa Linda and Pantoja.
+The municipality of Los Alcarrizos is home to 336,307 inhabitants (2022), making it one of the most populous municipalities in the country.
+It forms a northern suburb of Santo Domingo.

 For comparison with other municipalities and municipal districts see the list of municipalities and municipal districts of the Dominican Republic.